aws-samples/aws-database-acceleration-toolkit/README.md

-# Database Acceleration Toolkit (DAT)
+# AWS Database Acceleration Toolkit (DAT)
-Welcome to the **Database Acceleration Toolkit (DAT)** !!!
+Welcome to the **AWS Database Acceleration Toolkit (DAT)** !!!

-The **Database Acceleration Toolkit(DAT)** is an open-source Infrastructure-as-a-code based (Terraform) single click solution to simplify and automate initial setup, provisioning (day 1) and on-going maintenance (day 2 operations) for [Amazon Aurora](https://aws.amazon.com/rds/aurora/) database on AWS Cloud.
+The **AWS Database Acceleration Toolkit(DAT)** is an open-source Infrastructure-as-a-code based (Terraform) single click solution to simplify and automate initial setup, provisioning (day 1) and on-going maintenance (day 2 operations) for [Amazon Aurora](https://aws.amazon.com/rds/aurora/) database on AWS Cloud.

-It's designed to minimize the heavy lifting required for AWS customers to migrate from commercial databases such as SQL Server to Amazon Aurora and operating these databases in production.
+It's designed to minimize the heavy lifting required for AWS customers to migrate from commercial databases such as MS SQL Server to Amazon Aurora database and operating these databases in production.

 ## Architecture